-Default follows the Default Launch Quantization setting, which is defined under Options > Default Launch Quantization.
+Default follows the Default Launch Quantization setting, which is defined in the Play menu under the Settings section.
 This global parameter is selected from the same values listed here.

-O. to Loop toggles clip quantization to be based on the loop start point instead of the clip start.
+Q. to Loop toggles clip quantization to be based on the loop start point instead of the clip start.
 This allows you to trigger a clip with a lead-in that plays once, like musical pick-up notes.

-5.2.4.3.
-Next Action Section.
+5.2.5.3.
+Next Action Section